 FAQ

-Why do encoder-decoder models need both?
+Why do encoder-decoder models need both self-attention and cross-attention?

 Because the decoder must understand its own partial output and also consult the encoded source sequence.